Dreaming381/Latios-Framework/README.md

 Notices](THIRD%20PARTY%20NOTICES.md)) as well as original inventions geared towards Unity’s ECS.

-The Latios Framework is best-known in the community for Kinemation, a module which provides extremely high-performance CPU animation and GPU skinned mesh rendering features.

-This version targets Entities 1.0.16.
-If you are still using Entities 0.51.1, please use the framework version 0.5.8 instead.
+This version targets Entities 1.1.0-pre.3 and a minimum editor version of 2022.3.13f1.
+If you are still using Entities 1.0.16, please reach out if you face regressions when updating Unity packages.

-*[0.7.x] users, please read the* [*Upgrade Guide*](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Upgrade%20Guide.md)*!*
+*[0.8.x] users, please read the* [*Upgrade Guide*](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Upgrade%20Guide.md)*!*

 **If you have any experience with DOTS, please take** [**this